davidgllund/ARG_context_analysis_pipeline/README.md

 ### Introduction
 This reposiotory contains the custom code used to perform genetic context analysis for the manuscript COMMSBIO-23-0244A.
-Alongside the main script used to run the analysis ('context_analysis.smk'), files containing user instructions, auxiliary scripts and example data are also provided.
+Alongside the main script used to run the analysis ("context_analysis.smk"), files containing user instructions, auxiliary scripts and example data are also provided.

 ### Dependencies
 To run the scripts in this repository, the following software is required: